Business Logic Discovery with Decision Table

 Business logic reflects the business practices that set a business apart from its competitors.
 Understanding the business logic is critical in determining how a company can become more competitive.
 Unfortunately, it is not that easy.

-Decision table is one of the tools that helps.
-It provides a systematic approach in mining and uncovering business logic.
-In a decision table, business logic is partitioned into the following parts.
+Decision tables are tools that provide a systematic approach to mining and uncovering business logic.
+In a decision table, business logic is partitioned into conditions, actions, and rules.

 Case Study - Supermarket Delivery Service

 V&P is the largest supermarket chain in the city.
-As the city's foremost supermarket, V&P is dedicated to provide its customers with quality products and services.
-Recently, V&P has decided to review their delivery service to achieve the followings:
+As the city's foremost supermarket, V&P is dedicated to providing its customers with quality products and services.
+Recently, V&P has decided to review its delivery service to achieve the following:

-In order to achieve these, the chief operating officer of V&P have had a meeting with the store managers to review and discuss the current delivery policy.
+To achieve these goals, the chief operating officer of V&P held a meeting with the store managers to review and discuss the current delivery policy.
 Here are the notes drafted during the meeting:

-1. Orders of $80 and above, with weight lower than 10 kg will be delivered for free
+1. Orders of $80 and above, with a weight lower than 10 kg, will be delivered for free.

 2. Delivery service is not available if the order value is less than $80.

-3. Regardless of the amount purchased, delivery service is not available when destination is in an outlying islands.
+3. Regardless of the amount purchased, delivery service is not available when the destination is in an outlying island.

-Some managers believe that there do have more rules other than the four listed above.
-Unfortunately, they are unable to figure them out especially when the rules weren't documented anywhere, ever.
-One of the managers suggests to do a bit of analysis by porting the rules into a decision table.
-Here is the decision table he drew base by transforming the four known rules into table form:
+Some managers believe there are more rules than the three listed above.
+Unfortunately, they are unable to figure them out, especially since the rules were never documented anywhere.
+One of the managers suggests doing a bit of analysis by porting the rules into a decision table.
+Here is the decision table he drew by transforming the three known rules into table form:

 decision table

 By checking the decision table, one of the managers said, "What about heavier than 10 kg?
-As I remember, orders weight heavier than 10kg will incur a $10 delivery fee."
-The managers have been enlightened.
+As I remember, orders weighing heavier than 10 kg will incur a $10 delivery fee."
+The managers were enlightened.
 They then revised the decision table by adding this new rule.
-Here is the table updated:
+Here is the updated table:

 decision table modified